Professor Deirdre Heddon

 Additional information

-I have held a number of senior management positions over the past decade, including Dean of Graduate Studies and Deputy Head of the College of Arts.
-She was also the founding Director of the Scottish Graduate School for the Arts & Humanities (SGSAH), the first and only such national graduate school in the world.
+I have held a number of senior management positions including Dean of Graduate Studies and Deputy Head of the College of Arts.
+I was the founding Director of the Scottish Graduate School for the Arts & Humanities (SGSAH), the first and only such national graduate school in the world.
 The SGSAH, founded in 2014, is co-funded by the Scottish Funding Council and the Arts and Humanities Research Council.
 A membership organisation, it serves 16 HEIs across Scotland and works in partnership with more than 100 organisations across all sectors.
 SGSAH also manages the AHRC Doctoral Training Partnership which supports doctoral funding across Scotland.
+I am currently a member of Senate and a Fellow of the Royal Society of Edinburgh, where I serve on the Public Engagement Committee.
+I sit on the Advisory Board for RiDE: The Journal of Applied Theatre and Performance (Routledge) and am a Trustee of Scottish Youth Theatre.
+I have previously been a Trustee for Take Me Somewhere and The Arches, a member of the AHRC Peer Review College, and served on the REF 2021 Sub-pabel UoA33.

 Awards